silexphp/Pimple/README.rst

     $container = new Container();

-As many other dependency injection containers, Barnacle be able to manage two different kind of data: *services* and *parameters*.
+As many other dependency injection containers, Barnacle be able t' manage two different kindsa data: *services* and *parameters*.

 Definin' Parameters
 ~~~~~~~~~~~~~~~~~~~